redpanda-data/redpanda/README.md

 [<img src="docs/PANDA_sitting.jpg" alt="redpanda sitting" width="400"/>](https://vectorized.io/redpanda)

-Redpanda is a modern streaming platform for mission critical workloads.
+Redpanda is a streaming platform for mission critical workloads.
 Kafka® compatible, No Zookeeper®, no JVM, and no code changes required.
 Use all your favorite open source tooling - 10x faster.

-Our goal is to empower every developer to supercharge their applications with real-time streaming.
-From solo JS devs to enterprise data engineers- we've got your back.
-We're building the future of streaming.
-Whether it's providing inline WASM transforms for one-shot transformations or helping with tiered hierarchical storage to unify real-time and historical data, we're pushing the boundaries of what's possible with streaming.
+We are building a real-time streaming engine for modern applications - from the enterprise to the solo dev prototyping a react application on her laptop.
+We go beyond the Kafka protocol, into the future of streaming with inline WASM transforms and geo-replicated hierarchical storage.
+A new platform that scales with you from the smallest projects to petabytes of data distributed across the globe.

 # Community